spunnanithi/fitness-tracker/README.md

 # fitness-tracker

-A fitness tracker built with React, Express, MongoDB, and TailwindCSS with shadcn/ui.
+A fitness tracker built with React, Express, MongoDB, and Material UI.